-Key audit matters The key audit matter that we identified in the current Newly identified Increased level of risk Similar level of risk year was derivative accounting.
-Within this report, key audit matters are identified as follows: Decreased level of risk Materiality The materiality that we used in the current year was £23.5m (2022: £21.9m), which was determined as 3% of borrowings, capped to the materiality of Anglian Water Services Limited ("AWSL").
-(2022: 3% of borrowings, capped to the materiality of AWSL).
-Scoping Audit work to respond to the risks of material misstatement was performed directly by the audit engagement team.
-Significant changes in our approach There have been no significant changes to our audit approach.
+Key audit matters The key audit matter that we identified in the current 1 Newly identified t year was derivative accounting.
+Within this report, key audit matters are Increased level of risk identified as follows: Similar level of risk Decreased level of risk Materiality The materiality that we used was £25.2m (2023: £23.5m), which was determined as 3% of borrowings, capped to the materiality of Anglian Water Services Limited ("AWSL").
+(2023: 3% of borrowings, capped to the materiality of AWSL).
+Scoping Audit work to respond to the risks of material misstatement as performed directly by the audit engagement team.
+Significant changes in our approach No significant changes were noted to the key audit matter or our overall audit approach as compared to the prior year.